BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 **RTS requirement 2A**
-The remote gambling system must make available clear information about the amount of money being gambled by the customer, including any conversions from one form of currency to another, or from currency to credits, chips or other tokens etc, at the point of conversion.
+The remote gambling system must make available clear information about the amount of money being gambled by the customer, including any conversions from one form of currency to another, or from currency to credits, chips or other tokens etc., at the point of conversion.

 **RTS implementation guidance 2A**
 a.
 The financial commitment for each gamble should be displayed somewhere on the screen